Topological transport of deconfined hedgehogs in magnets

-\underline{\sectionn{Confinement and Deconfinement.}}|We now turn to the energetics and physical dynamics of hedgehogs in Heisenberg magnetic insulators.
-In the low-temperature regime, hedgehogs are confined, with the potential energy of a hedgehog-antihedgehog pair growing linearly with their separation \cite{brezis1986}.
-One can imagine a string of tension $4\pi\mathcal{A}$ tying them, where $\mathcal{A}$ is the exchange stiffness of the magnetic material [see Eq.~(\ref{pe}) below].
+\underline{\sectionn{Confinement and Deconfinement.}}|We now turn to the energetics and physical dynamics of hedgehogs in Heisenberg magnets.
+Hedgehogs are confined in the ordered phase, with the potential energy of a hedgehog-antihedgehog pair growing linearly with their separation~\cite{brezis1986}.
+One can imagine a string of tension $4\pi\mathcal{A}$ tying them, where $\mathcal{A}$ is the exchange stiffness of the magnetic material [see Eq.~(\ref{potential}) below].
 The confinement is also expected from evaluating the potential energy of a single hedgehog, \( \mathcal{U}= 4\pi \mathcal{A} R, \) where $R$ is the size of the system.
 One can directly check this for $\vb{n}=\vb{n}_0$ placed at the origin of a sphere of radius $R$.
-The system could realize an experimentally accessible analogy to color confinement in QCD \cite{RevModPhys.55.775,RevModPhys.49.267}.
+For a hedgehog-antihedgehog pair, all flux from the hedgehog must end at the antihedgehog, forming a flux tube to minimize the energy.
+Such a system could realize an experimentally accessible analogy to quark confinement in QCD~\cite{RevModPhys.55.775,RevModPhys.49.267}.

-In the past, magnetic monopole confinement in superconductors due to Meissner effect has been proposed to be an analog of quark confinement~\cite{Nielsen:1973cs, Nambuconfine, HOOFT1974276, PhysRevD.37.524, CARDOSO2008337}.
-There, monopoles enter a deconfined phase as the temperature increases, where the superconducting phase (the symmetry-breaking state) transits to the normal phase (no symmetry breaking).
-In the QCD confinement theory (associated with the chiral-symmetry breaking), the so-called quark-gluon plasma \cite{quarksoup} is achieved by going to high temperatures.
-Similarly, we can deconfine hedgehogs by raising the temperature to approach a paramagnetic regime, where we expect the formation of a two-component hedgehog-antihedgehog plasma (devoid of any magnetic charge quantization) as illustrated in Figs.~\ref{fig1} and \ref{fig2}.
-The insights the hedgehog confinement may bring to the QCD confinement problem, are beyond our present scope and remain to be explored.
+In the paramagnetic phase, hedgehogs deconfine naturally due to the absence of long-range correlations.
+Conceptually, the transition to the magnetically disordered phase can be thought of as a result of proliferation of hedgehogs, which form a two-component hedgehog-antihedgehog plasma (while topological charges are no longer quantized) as illustrated in Figs.~\ref{fig1} and \ref{fig2}.
+This extends our analogy with the QCD picture: Quarks deconfine and form a so-called quark-gluon plasma at high temperatures where the chiral symmetry is restored and long-range correlation is melted away~\cite{RevModPhys.58.1021, quarksoup, PhysRevC.78.034919, PhysRevLett.94.172301}.
+The hedgehog system is therefore a promising alternate to study QCD theories in condensed matter systems.
+Previously considered was the magnetic monopole confinement in superconductors due to Meissner effect~\cite{Nielsen:1973cs, Nambuconfine, HOOFT1974276, PhysRevD.37.524, CARDOSO2008337}, where monopoles enter a deconfined phase as the temperature increases, accompanying the superconductor-insulator transition.